JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 nothing # hide
 ````

-A good compiler makes use of the information provided by the type system to generate effiecint code
-which we can verify by inspecting the compiled code using `@code_native` macro
+A good compiler makes use of the information provided by the type system to generate efficient code which we can verify by inspecting the compiled code using `@code_native` macro

 ````@repl lecture; ansicolor=true
 @code_native debuginfo=:none energy(a)